Ro5hi/golocal_react/README.md

 # Go Local

-A React & Redux project with Rails running in the back-end.
+A React & Redux project with Rails running as an API.
 Allows local business owners to create their online presence so that they can create posts and update the community about their business.
+Guests can view information about the business by viewing recent activity and view the address of the local business they're interested in.

 # Backend

 Back-end files are in the Master branch and are structured with Rails.
+Database used is PGSQL.

 ## Frontend